Think fast: what are your best skills?

 What exactly is a soft skill?
 The answer is easy, but the definition is complex.

-Soft skills vs hard skills
+What are soft skills vs hard skills?

 The dictionary defines soft skills as valuable workplace traits that include “common sense, the ability to deal with people, and a positive flexible attitude.”